andreabertolini1995/push_swap/README.md

 ## Results

+This approach performs very well, being able to provide a relatively small amount of instructions, such as:
+* less than 700 instructions for a stack of 100 numbers
+*  less than 5500 instructions for a stack of 500 numbers

 Following, a couple of videos, realised with the fantastic [push swap visualizer](https://github.com/o-reo/push_swap_visualizer), showing visually the functioning of the algorithm.

-* with 100 random numbers:
+With 100 random numbers:

 https://github.com/andreabertolini1995/push_swap/assets/51784826/3676fdb2-82fa-4386-846f-749680a95dcf

-* with 500 random numbers:
+With 500 random numbers:

 https://github.com/andreabertolini1995/push_swap/assets/51784826/e70b2c6a-b610-49cb-a58f-385f389ae262